 The Bible is the story of the return of the King.
 We were created by God to be governed by Him (in the kingdom of God).
 There can be no kingdom without an enthroned king.
 In the first century A.D., when the apostles preached about the kingdom of God they were announcing that Israel’s true King had come, Jesus of Nazareth.
 However, rather than receiving Christ as King, many despised and rejected Him.
 He came unto His own, but (as a whole) His own received Him not (John 1:11).

-You will remember that David was anointed by the prophet Samuel as king, while another king was on the throne (King Saul).
-King Saul represents the natural man.
-When the greater David, Jesus of Nazareth, the prophesied Son of David, was announced, the rule of the natural man (the kingdom of self) stood in the way.
-Therefore, the gospel of the kingdom is a call to repentance of sin (self-rule with its ways of self-redemption) and turning to the Living God through faith in the person and work of His Son, Jesus Christ.
+King David was anointed as king by the prophet Samuel, while another king, King Saul, was on the throne.
+King Saul represents the natural man and the natural choice of man.
+When the greater David, Jesus of Nazareth, the prophesied Son of David, was announced as Christ the King, the rule of the natural man (the kingdom of self) stood in the way.
+Therefore, the gospel of the kingdom is a call to repentance of sin (self-rule with its ways of self-redemption) which involves turning to the Living God through faith in the person and work of His Son, Jesus Christ.

 Joshua failed to disciple a successor.
 He did manage to challenge his generation to leave their preferred idols for a season (either the idols of the previous generations in the wilderness and Egypt or the idols of the Amorites and Canaanites) and join him in serving the Living God (Joshua 24:14-15).
 However, when Joshua died at the age of 110, enemy strongholds remained in the promised land.